Signed Into Law

 Which agencies enforce SB1883?

-SB1883 is enforced by Texas Attorney General and Local Governing Bodies (City Councils/Commissioners Courts).
+SB1883 is enforced by Local Governing Bodies (City Councils/Commissioners Courts) and Texas Attorney General.

 Q

-The compliance urgency for SB1883 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1883 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q